|

 - You demonstrate the development of a personal vision on a field of work and can explain it.

-This course is an elective minor in year 3 of the Bachelor of Fashion Design.
+The course of semester 1 is an elective minor in year 3 of the Bachelor of Fashion Design, the courses of semester 2 are obligatiry courses of year 2 of the Bachelor of Fashion Design.

 Portfolio requirements